 We want to inspire the next generation of Orthopaedic surgeons and ensure we do everything we can to help our pre-registrar doctors achieve their goal of training in Trauma and Orthopaedics

 Find resources here to help prepare you for application to Orthopaedic National Selection, deal with an Orthopaedic Junior doctor job and develop your interest in the speciaility.

-2) Essays should be no longer than 1000 words (including tables but excluding references).
+3) Entries must be no longer than 1000 words (including tables/figures but excluding references/titles)

-5) Submissions will be anonymised and marked using a standardised mark scheme by a panel of independent judges.
+6) Submissions will be anonymised and marked with a standardised mark scheme by a panel of